- > Planting & Info Guides

 Q. Where can I find butterfly feeders and houses and how do I use them?

 You can find both of these items at the Vermont Wildflower farm or your local garden centers.
 Butterfly feeders are shapely garden ornaments as well.
 You fill them with water.
 Butterfly houses can be hung from garden poles or from trees in your garden area.
-They contain a shelter with perches which allows the monarch to rest and stay out of site of predators.
+They contain a shelter with perches which allows the monarch to rest and stay out of sight of predators.

 Q. Does the Monarch have any predators if it is poisonous?

-Yes, Several species of birds—most particularly black-headed grosbeaks and black-backed orioles—can eat adult monarch butterflies in the overwintering colonies.
+Yes, several species of birds—most particularly black-headed grosbeaks and black-backed orioles—can eat adult monarch butterflies in the overwintering colonies.
 While grosbeaks are relatively insensitive to the cardiac glycosides, the orioles have figured out which parts of the monarch bodies are safe to eat and avoid the most poisonous parts.
 Grosbeaks and orioles can kill more than 10% of the total monarch populations in a winter.

 Q. Why don't some Monarchs migrate?